Kiho/svelte-dts-loader/README.md

 # svelte-dts-loader
-Generate TypeScript definition files from Svelte template files You can find more information from https://github.com/Kiho/rollup-plugin-svelte-dts
+Generate TypeScript definition files from Svelte template files.

+You can find more information from https://github.com/Kiho/rollup-plugin-svelte-dts